curl/curl/tests/FILEFORMAT.md

 - **client** defines how the client should behave

-- **verify** defines how to verify that the data stored after a command has been run ended up correctly
+- **verify** defines how to verify that the data stored after a command has been run ended up correct

 Each main section has a number of available subsections that can be specified, that will be checked/used if specified.